roger-king/conductorjs/README.md

 # Conductor

-A extension of slack bolt-js framework to help manage your sessions, installations, conversations, and channel event routing.
+An extension of slack bolt-js framework to help manage your sessions, installations, conversations, and channel event routing.

 ## Development